solliancenet/microsoft-redis-cache-migration/02_PreMigration/02_Planning.md

 - When using an Azure Virtual Machine to run the migration tools, assign it a public IP address and then only allow it to connect to the on-premises Redis instance.

 - Outbound firewalls must ensure outbound connectivity to Azure Cache for Redis.
-The Redis gateway IP addresses are available on the [Connectivity Architecture in Azure Cache for Redis](https://docs.microsoft.com/en-us/azure/Redis/concepts-connectivity-architecture#azure-instance-for-Redis-gateway-ip-addresses) page.

 ## Private Link and/or VNet integration